SierraTran/django-inventory_database/README.md

 ### Django

+Django's authentication feature is used in this project.

 ## Required Software

 ## Required Packages

 The list of required software below will also be included in the `requirements.txt` file.

+- Django
 - PyYAML
 - sqlalchemy_sqlany
 - sqlany-django